 In my GnuPG article about how to attend a PGP signing party I explained how to set up caff using SMTP (Simple Mail Transfer Protocol).
-However, using a local Mail Transfer Agent (MTA) is the more elegant solution as SMTP is not a properly supported option and discuraged, according to the caff man page or when setting $CONFIG{'mailer-send'} to any value:
+However, using a local Mail Transfer Agent (MTA) is the more elegant solution as SMTP is not a properly supported option and discuraged, according to the caff man page or when setting $CONFIG{'mailer-send'}

-Setting this option is strongly discouraged.
-Fix your local MTA instead.
+Warning when using $CONFIG{'mailer-send'} Setting this option is strongly discouraged.
+Fix your local MTA instead. |

 This how-to will focus on how to send mails via Google Mail (gmail).